QUANTiNO 48VOLT

 QUANTiNO on the military airfield in Interlaken

-Ultimately, an electric-car system architecture without supercaps means a considerable reduction in weight and cost.
-It marks an engineering milestone in the development of the nanoFlowcell system.
-Obviously, the development of a nanoFlowcell managed by control technology is far from complete.
-The evaluation and analysis of the measurement protocols will show the development engineers what they need to do to improve the system in detail.
+An electric-vehicle architecture without supercaps means a marked reduction in system weight and cost.
+It represents a significant engineering milestone in nanoFlowcell development.
+Naturally, the development of a control-managed nanoFlowcell is not yet complete.
+The evaluation and analysis of the measurement protocols will guide engineers in refining system details.

 nanoFlowcell - QUANTiNO 48VOLT testdrive Interlaken